Lightweight Backpack Hunting Gear List

 ☐ Bow / arrows / release - Use what you have, there is a lot of good equipment out there.
 Amazon has a lot of Scott and Tru-Fire releases.

-☐ Rifle / ammunition - Use what you have, we shoot a .280 Remington Mountain Rifle with 145 grain bullets if you were curious.
+☐ Rifle / ammunition - Use what you have.
 For scopes, we recommend a variable power scope from Maven or Leupold.
 The Leupold VX-3i 4.5-14x50mm Riflescope is pretty sweet.

 ☐ Game bags / rope - Allen Backcountry Quarter Bags, $30, 16oz.
 1.8mm paracord, $10, 2.0oz.
 Take 30-40ft to use for putting game bags up in trees, for use in an emergency, or if you need to secure your tent down better in high winds.